More Women Are Proposing To Men Than Ever Before. Why Is It Hard To Find An Engagement Ring?

-Taylor Billings always knew she’d be the one proposing marriage to her now-husband: “I had said ‘I love you’ first and asked him to move in together, so I'd known I wanted to ask him to marry me for a while,” says the Louisiana-based labor organizer.
-But four years into the relationship, when Billings was ready to pop the question, she couldn’t find any fitting engagement rings for men.
-Which is why, in September 2019, Billings proposed empty-handed.
-Afterward, the two spent weeks looking for a ring together, still with no luck from traditional jewelers: “We ended up getting him an engagement ring from Etsy,” she says.
+Taylor Billings always knew she’d be the one proposing marriage to her now-husband: “I had said ‘I love you’ first and asked him to move in together, so I'd known I wanted to ask him to marry me for a while,” says the labour organiser.
+But four years into the relationship, when Billings was ready to pop the question, she couldn’t find any fitting engagement rings for men, which is why, in September 2019, Billings proposed empty-handed.
+Afterwards, the two spent weeks looking for a ring together, still with no luck from traditional jewellers: “We ended up getting him an engagement ring from Etsy,” she says.

 Advertisement

-Still, non-traditional proposals have hardly become normalized, with many still uncomfortable with the disruption of traditional gender roles.
-Last June, when former The Bachelorette contestant Becca Kufrin proposed to her boyfriend, fans criticized her by saying her now-fiancé should have been the one to pop the question.
+Still, non-traditional proposals have hardly become normalised, with many still uncomfortable with the subversion of traditional gender roles.
+Last June, when former The Bachelorette contestant Becca Kufrin proposed to her boyfriend, fans criticised her by saying her now-fiancé should have been the one to pop the question.
 Billings also faced some challenges within her own family: “My parents were kind of mourning the loss of me getting proposed to,” she says.
-“My mom was like, ‘Are you really going to give up on [getting proposed to]?’”
+“My mum was like, ‘Are you really going to give up on [getting proposed to]?’”
 With traditional gender roles established in every step down the aisle, it’s no wonder why women like Billings find it hard to get a symbolic item to propose with.

-However, this is slowly changing — and the jewelry industry is taking notice.
+However, this is slowly changing — and the jewellery industry is taking notice.

 “